 This section provides a basic overview of the buttons and controls on the front panel and the remote control.
-Detailed instructions on the use of these buttons are provided in the more complete operating instructions in the following sections.
+Detailed instructions on the use of these buttons a provided in the more complete operating instructions in the following sections.
 Buttons or controls identified with a number appear on the front panel.
 Those identified with a letter appear on the remote control.
 When both a number and a letter appear, the control is duplicated on both the front panel and the remote control.

-STANDBY Button
+STANDBY Button II POWER Button M